 Fireworks are illegal in Las Vegas and throughout Clark County except for the Safe-N-Sane variety during the week prior to July Fourth.

 Every Nevada county regulates fireworks differently.
-But it is prohibited throughout Nevada to possess fireworks in the following locations:
+But throughout Nevada, it is illegal to possess fireworks in the following locations:

 - streets and sidewalks, and